pinobatch/hello-world/cheat-sheet.md

     git diff HEAD^ HEAD
     git show HEAD

 **Commit changes** that have been added to the cart, with a message describing the change.
-Some repository hosts watch for specially formatted messages and use them to trigger actions such as closing issue reports.
+Some remotes watch for specially formatted messages and use them to trigger actions such as closing issue reports.

     git commit -m "fixes #13"